eshinhw/quant-portfolio-visualizer/README.md

 ### Model Assumptions

 I've developed a quantitative model which finds a list of stocks from S&P 500 which have high historical dividend growth rate and strong historical price momentum at the same time.
-I believe that these two factors are important for long term dividend investors who are looking to enjoy both growth in dividends and asset prices.
+I believe that these two factors can be useful fundamental factors for long term dividend investors who are looking to achieve dividend growth and capital appreciation simultaneously.

 <p align="center">
   <img width="700" height="400" src="https://user-images.githubusercontent.com/41933169/117091006-f030ec80-ad27-11eb-8fe5-0919d4cdbccf.png">